 How MTAs work

 An MTA is just an element of the email delivery process.
 It receives an email from the mail/message submission agent (MSA), which, in turn, receives it from the mail user agent (MUA).
-The MUA is commonly known as an email client – an app you use to handle the email-related stuff.
+The MUA is commonly known as an email client – an app you use to handle email-related stuff.

 Once the MTA gets the email, relaying comes into play.
 That’s why mail transfer agents are often called mail relays.
 Check out our blog post about SMTP relay if you’re interested in details.
 The email can be forwarded to other MTAs if the recipient is not hosted locally.
 Then it hits the mail delivery agent (MDA).
-This is the email’s last stopover before it will be delivered to the recipient’s mailbox.
+This is the email’s last stopover before it is delivered to the recipient’s mailbox.
 The email sending is carried out using SMTP (or extended SMTP), and for the final stage (MDA to MUA), POP3 or IMAP4 is used.
-For more on differences between these email protocols, read SMTP vs. IMAP vs. POP3.
+For more on the differences between these email protocols, read SMTP vs. IMAP vs. POP3.

 To sum up, MTAs do the following:

 - accept emails sent from mail user agents